Menu Item Extras Overview - Lemberg Solutions

 Menu Item Extras background

 We didn’t want just to add fields for menu items.
 We wanted to give website admins and developers a useful module with an intuitive administration interface and clear code.
-We aimed to deliver to the Drupal community a high-quality module to demonstrate how powerful Drupal 8 is.
+We aimed to deliver a high-quality Menu Item Extras module to the Drupal community to demonstrate how powerful Drupal 8 and its following versions are.

 How it works

-The core bundle is hardcoded to `menu_link_content`
+The core bundle is hard coded to `menu_link_content`

 Drupal\menu_link_content\Entity\MenuLinkContent::preCreate